Cross-Account Orchestration with AWS Systems Manager

 Navigate back to the master account.

-Find the IAM Role that is associated with Process Automation, and navigate to modify this IAM role in the IAM Console.
-For Process Automation OnPrem (self-hosted), see these instructions for EC2open in new window, or these instructions for ECSopen in new window.
+Find the IAM Role that is associated with Runbook Automation, and navigate to modify this IAM role in the IAM Console.
+For Runbook Automation Self-Hosted, see these instructions for EC2, or these instructions for ECS.

 Now add the following policy to this IAM Role and paste in the ARN of the cross-account IAM Role copied from the remote account from the prior section: